 Your graduate project is defined in close cooperation with you, your college/university and Vanderlande.
 A mentor will be appointed to guide you through the project and you will finish the project with a graduation thesis.
 During your research, you are free to work either on location at Vanderlande or at home.

-If you are interested in a graduate assignment at Vanderlande, please check our vacant projects in Europe or North America and apply now.
+If you are interested in a graduate assignment at Vanderlande, please check our vacant projects and apply now.

 We are proud of the success that our graduates enjoy.
 A personal experience: